 To delete the browser cache, you must first open the LG TV browser.
 If you’re using a webOS LG TV, your browser is most likely the “Web Engine”.

-You will be able to find the browser by heading to the home screen using the remote button and taping the internet engine at the bottom.
+You will be able to find the browser by heading to the home screen using the remote button and tapping the internet engine at the bottom.

 Once the web engine has been opened in the LG TV, to erase the cache you must go to the settings.